Written by Jennie Phipps

 What Should You Know About Popular Plan F?

-Plan F is no longer available to anyone who wasn’t previously enrolled in Part B prior to January 1, 2020.
+Plan F is no longer available to anyone who wasn’t previously enrolled in Part B before January 1, 2020.
 But if you already have it, you can keep it.

 Plan F has long been the most popular plan.
 While it is more expensive than the others, it also covers the most if you get sick.
 It can be very convenient because you can go to the doctor without worrying that you’ll have to pay copayments or other bills.